asifmahmuddev/ctms/README.md

 **Migrations.** The `migrations/` package is tracked but empty, so a fresh clone runs `makemigrations` before its first `migrate`.
 It cannot be deleted: `django.contrib.admin` and `auth` declare a swappable dependency on `AUTH_USER_MODEL`, and without the package `migrate` fails.

-**Database.** MongoDB is reached through a SQL-transpiling backend, and `config/db.py` declares conditional expressions in `WHERE` clauses unsupported — without it ordinary filters fail inside the transpiler.
+**Database.** MongoDB is reached through a SQL-transpiling backend, and `config/db.py` declares conditional expressions in `WHERE` clauses unsupported — without it ordinary filters fail inside the transpiler. `DecimalField` is avoided throughout: the connector writes `Decimal128` and registers no converter to read one back.

 **Front end.** Bootstrap supplies the grid and components, Leaflet draws the maps over OpenStreetMap tiles, and `styles.css` layers the project's design on top without redefining a Bootstrap class.
 Rules are mobile-first, every colour, radius and spacing step is a token at the top of the file, and every text colour clears WCAG AA against the surface it sits on rather than merely against white.